bobbramillan/Coast/README.md

 ## Where To Go Next

-- **Spring Boot** — replace the raw Lambda handlers with a proper REST framework
+- **Spring Boot on EC2** — replace the raw Lambda handlers with a proper REST framework
 - **Docker** — containerize Coast for even easier distribution
 - **CI/CD with GitHub Actions** — auto-deploy CoastBackend to AWS on every push to main
 - **Frontend** — build a web or mobile client that connects to the same Lambda backend